Kaathal: The Core

-Kaathal – The Core is a 2023 Indian Malayalam-language courtroom drama film directed by Jeo Baby and written by Adarsh Sukumaran and Paulson Skaria.
+Kaathal: The Core (Note: According to Jeo Baby and Mammootty, Kaathal has the dual meaning of "core" in Malayalam and "love" in Tamil.) is a 2023 Indian Malayalam-language courtroom drama film directed by Jeo Baby and written by Adarsh Sukumaran and Paulson Skaria.
 Produced by Mammootty Kampany, the film stars Mammootty and Jyothika in lead roles.
 Sudhi Kozhikode, RS Panickar, Joji John, Muthumani, Chinnu Chandni and Kalabhavan Haneef played the other supporting roles.

 The film was officially announced in October 2022 and principal photography commenced in the same month and wrapped up in November 2022.
 The music was composed by Mathews Pulickan.
-Francies Louis handled the editing while the cinematography was done by Salu K. Thomas.
+The editing was handled by Francies Louis and the cinematography by Salu K. Thomas.

-Kaathal – The Core was released on 23 November 2023 and opened to mixed reviews from critics praising the performances of Jyothika and Mammootty.
-It emerged as a commercial success at box office.
-The team made a success party with a graceful event and star's get together including Jyothika and Mammootty.
-This movie is also marked as the final film appearance of veteran actor Kalabhavan Haneef.
+Kaathal: The Core was released on 23 November 2023 and opened to positive reviews from critics praising the performances of Jyothika and Mammootty.
+A commercial success at the box office, this was the final film appearance of Kalabhavan Haneef.